 - Length options.
 The LuxFit comes in four lengths — 12, 18, 24, and 36 inches.

 - Highly durable.
-That extra-firm, dense foam comes with the added benefit of durability — it doesn’t break down nearly as fast as soft or standard foams.
+That extra-firm, dense foam comes with the added benefit of durability — it doesn’t break down nearly as quickly as soft or standard foams.

 AmazonBasics High Density Foam Roller